 - Publicly announce the solicitation;

-- Evaluate bidders using established scoring criteria in solicitation;
+- Evaluate bidders using established scoring criteria in the solicitation;

 - Providers of locally grown or raised unprocessed agricultural products receive extra points in scoring; and

-- Determine most responsive and responsible bidder at lowest price
+- Determine the most responsive and responsible bidder at the lowest price

 These procurement methods are designed to provide free and open competition and ensure that Federal funds—when used to purchase products or services—result in the best and most responsive product at the lowest possible price.